bgamez23/Server-Patches/Readme.md

 Simple sources patches.
 ==========

-My Patches for my sources.
+This is simple patches for ragnarok online emulation.

 If you have suggestions or clarification you can contact me on discord lego1010#5271